oskardudycz/event-driven.io/content/posts/2021-04-07--how_to_create_projections_of_events_for_nested_object_structures/index.en.md

 }
 ```

 In my opinion, there are three main options for approaching this topic.
-Plus grey matter:
+Plus grey area:

 1. **Publish a bigger event** (_"fat event"_), which has all the data needed to build a read model by projection.
 For example, _StudentAddedToSchool_ with _StudentId_, _SchoolId_, but also whole student data together with nested parent data.
     ```csharp